JacobLee23/riemann/docs/user/quickstart.rst

 Defining Dimension Parameters
 -----------------------------

-For each parameter taken by ``f``, a :py:class:`riemann.riemann.Dimension` object must be created, which will contain the parameters for the summation of ``f`` over the corresponding dimension.
+For each parameter taken by ``f``, a :py:class:`riemann.Dimension` object must be created, which will contain the parameters for the summation of ``f`` over the corresponding dimension.

-Since ``f`` takes only one parameter, only a single :py:class:`riemann.riemann.Dimension` object needs to be created to contain the parameters for the summation of ``f`` over the :math:`x` dimension.
+Since ``f`` takes only one parameter, only a single :py:class:`riemann.Dimension` object needs to be created to contain the parameters for the summation of ``f`` over the :math:`x` dimension.

 For this example, :math:`f` will be summed over the closed interval :math:`[0, 5]` using 10 partitions.
-Furthermore, the left Riemann sum method (:py:data:`riemann.riemann.LOWER`) will be used.
+Furthermore, the left Riemann sum method (:py:data:`riemann..LOWER`) will be used.

 .. code-block:: python